St. Mary's Church, Lübeck: List of organists

-Lübeck Boys Choirs

-The Lübeck Boys Choir at St. Mary’s (Lübecker Knabenkantorei an St. Marien) has been at St. Mary’s since 1970.
-It was founded as the Lübecker Kantorei in 1948.
-The choir sings regularly at services on Sundays and religious festivals.
-The performance of the St John Passion on Good Friday has become a Lübeck tradition as well as the concerts Nachtklänge, taking place twice each summer, and the Weihnachtssingen, happening four times each December.

 Today

 Congregation

 Since the establishment of Johannes Bugenhagen's Lutheran Church Order by the town council in 1531 St. Mary has been Protestant.
 Today it is the main church of the Lübeck district of the Evangelical Lutheran Church of Northern Germany.
 Services are held on Sundays and Church festivals from 10 o'clock.

 From Mondays to Saturdays in the summer season and in Advent there is a short prayer service with organ music at noon (after the parade of the figures of the Astronomical Clock), which tourists and locals are invited to attend.

 Since 15 March 2010 there has been an admission charge of two euros for visitors.